farahbrunache/travay-colony-vuejs-dapp/README.md

-# Travay (pronounced "tri-vi")
+# Travay

+(pronounced "try-vi")

-(means "work" in Haitian Creole)
+- Means "work" in Haitian Creole

-colonyNetwork smart contract dapp with the front-end done as a Vue.js PWA.
+- colonyNetwork smart contract dapp with the front-end completed as a Vue.js PWA.

-The only centralization of the dApp is the front-end hosted in Firebase: https://travay-dapp.firebaseapp.com.
+- The only centralization of the dApp is the front-end hosted in Firebase: https://travay-dapp.firebaseapp.com.

 ## End User Guide